 This course continues the interdisciplinary study of the practice of medicine by focusing on three questions: (i) Can medical judgement be improved? (ii) What does race reveal about medicine? and (iii) How medicine conceives of aging and death?
-The first question requires a study the psychological and sociological factors that affect medical judgement.
+The first question requires a study of the psychological and sociological factors that affect medical judgement.
 We will also learn basic reasoning skills and methods for evaluating complex inferences.
 The second question will be studied by focusing on the complex interplay between culture, race, and medicine.
 The final question focuses on the multifaceted personal, interpersonal, and organizational questions relating to aging and death.

-McCollough Scholars will take a 3 credit hour capstone seminar.
+McCollough Scholars will take a 3-credit hour capstone seminar.
 (3 credit hours)

 There is a separate application and interview process for the McCollough Program.
 It will include letters of recommendation, an essay on a specific topic, GPA requirement, a competitive ACT score, and strong evidence of resiliency.
 Learn more about the application process here.